nrhodes/cs152fa2018/GoogleComputeEngineSetup.md

 exit
 ```

 1. At this point, your machine should be all set up.
-Stop your instance (so that the GPU drivers are available).
+Stop your instance (so that we can reboot with the new  GPU drivers).
 ```
 gcloud compute instances stop cs152
 ```